 They fell in love in 2010 and neither could believe their luck.
-Now living in a fairytale castle in France with their young family, 4-year-old Arthur and 3-year-old Dorothy, they are firm believers in the harder you work the luckier you get.
+Now living in a fairytale castle in France with their young family, five-year-old Arthur and three-year-old Dorothy, they are firm believers in the harder you work, the luckier you get.

-Dick arguably has the best moustache in showbusiness.
+Dick has arguably the best moustache in showbusiness.
 He is a man of many interests, some of which are reflected in his successful and varied television career.
-He hit our television screens in ScrapHeap Challenge and subsequent credits include 3 series of It’s Not Easy Being Green and Celebrity Masterchef for the BBC and Hungry Sailors for ITV.
-2015 took Dick across the pond to film Dirty Rotten Survival in America for National Geographic whilst filming Escape to Chateau for C4.
-2016 saw Dick return for a 2nd series of ETTC alongside BBC4’s Trainspotters and this year has been non-stop with a brilliant 3rd series of ETTC, Cabins in the Wild for C4 and a few other project’s yet to be revealed!
-Watch this space.
+He hit our television screens with ScrapHeap Challenge and subsequent credits include three series of It’s Not Easy Being Green and Celebrity Masterchef for the BBC, and Hungry Sailors for ITV.
+2015 took Dick across the pond to film Dirty Rotten Survival in America for National Geographic, whilst filming Escape to the Chateau for Channel 4.
+2016 saw Dick return for a second series of ETTC alongside BBC4’s Trainspotters, and this year has been non-stop with a brilliant forth series of ETTC, Biggest Little Railway for Channel 4 and a few other projects yet to be revealed – watch this space!

 For more details about Dick, please visit www.dickstrawbridge.com

 Angel is a 1940s vintage-clad redhead from East London.
-She is the founder of the Vintage Patisserie, a glamorous hospitality company and author of the best-selling ‘Vintage Tea Party’ series.
-She has touched the hearts of many a vintage enthusiast.
+She is the founder of The Vintage Patisserie, a glamorous hospitality company, and is author of the best-selling ‘Vintage Tea Party’ series which touched the hearts of many a vintage enthusiast.

-Humble beginnings and hard work have secured Angel coverage in nearly every glossy and national newspaper.
-Not to mention the fashion pack that have her on speed dial – Paul Smith, Kim Jones, Cutler and Gross, and Liberty’s, to name-drop a few.
+Humble beginnings and hard work have secured Angel coverage in nearly every glossy and national newspaper and the fashion pack that have her on speed dial – Paul Smith, Kim Jones, Cutler and Gross, and Liberty’s, to name-drop a few.

-Hungry to grow the business even further, Angel applied for the BBC business series Dragons Den.
-In 2010, she touched the nation with her passion and heartfelt pitch which won not only the hearts of the Dragons, but also offers of investment and the patronage from Deborah Meaden and Theo Paphitis.
+Hungry to grow the business even further, Angel applied to the BBC business series Dragons Den.
+In 2010, she touched the nation with her passion and heartfelt pitch, which won not only the hearts of the Dragons, and, also offers of investment and the patronage from Deborah Meaden and Theo Paphitis.

 For more details about Angel, please visit www.angeladoree.co.uk

-It has been 2.5 years since Dick and Angel moved into Chateau-de-la-Motte Husson and they are in agreement that moving to a new home, in a foreign country, in the middle of winter, with no electric, sewage or heating, and with two very young children, could be considered stupid.
+It has been three years since Dick and Angel moved into Chateau-de-la-Motte Husson, and they are in agreement that moving to a new home, in a foreign country, in the middle of winter, with no electric, sewerage or heating, and with two very young children in tow, could be considered foolish.

-With life more civilised (more toilets in place!) things is good.
-Although still very busy with a flourishing business and filming, Angel & Dick make time to grab a few seconds a day to sit and remember how lucky they are.
+With life more civilised (more toilets!) life is good.
+Although still very busy with a flourishing business and filming, Angel and Dick make time to grab a few seconds a day to sit and remember how lucky they are.

-Bringing a 45 room, 5 storey house back to life after years of neglect takes hard work and dedication.
+Bringing a forty-five room, five storey house back to life after years of neglect takes hard work and dedication.
 Dick and Angel have proven to have these in abundance.

-With the Chateau’s completion more than less, Angel & Dick have started to look to the future and ventured outside, the garden and outbuildings are starting to breath!
+With the Chateau’s completion more than less, Angel and Dick have started to look to the future, have ventured outside, and the garden and outbuildings are starting to breath!